PayDock/e-commerce-powerboard-commercetools-npm/README.md

 });
 ```

-5. Link the payment to the order and create the order
+4. Link the payment to the order and create the order.

-### 7. Transfer information to widget
+### 8. Transfer information to the widget

-To pass payment information, pass the objects of this structure to the setBillingInfo() and setShippingInfo() methods.
+1. To pass payment information, pass the objects of this structure to the setBillingInfo() and setShippingInfo() methods.

 ```javascript
 setBillingInfo({